 In addition to post-silicon debugging, FogClear can also be applied to reduce the cost of respins.
-As the data in [4] suggest, masks for active device layers contribute about 68% of the total mask cost at the 100nm technology node.
-With mask costs approaching 10 million dollars per set at the 45 nm node (see Figure 2) [26], being able to reuse transistor masks greatly reduces the cost of a respin.
+As the data in [4] suggest, masks responsible for active device layers contribute about 68% of the total mask cost at the 100nm technology node.
+With mask costs approaching 10 million dollars per set at the 45 nm node (see Figure 2) [25], being able to reuse transistor masks greatly reduces the cost for a respin.
 This can be achieved using FogClear because the layout transformations it produces only involve changes in the metal layers and allow the reuse of the transistor masks.
-In addition, FogClear can accelerate the post-silicon debugging process and reduce the loss in revenue caused by delayed market entry.

-Figure 2: Estimated mask set costs at different technology nodes [25].
-The transformations produced by FogClear allow the reuse of transistor masks and thus reduce respin costs.
+Figure 2: Estimated mask costs at different technology nodes [25].
+The transformations produced by FogClear allow the reuse of transistor masks and thus greatly reduce respin costs.

 The rest of the paper is organized as follows.
 In Section 2 we describe the current post-silicon debugging methodology and review some DFD techniques.
-The debugging process using our automated FogClear methodology is discussed in Section 3.
-The components of FogClear, that is, the functional and electrical error repair techniques, are explained in detail in Section 4 and Section 5, respectively.
+The FogClear methodology that automates this debugging process is illustrated in Section 3.
+Our functional and electrical error repair techniques are explained in detail in Section 4 and Section 5, respectively.
 Experimental results are shown in Section 6, while Section 7 concludes this paper.